ucgmsim/GMSimViz/README.md

 gmsimviz sample_data/fault.srf -a --crude -n7 --title "Fault Animation" --dpi 120 --downscale 1
 ```

 The fully featured sample animation below takes about 45 minutes with -n7 on a v4 E5-2620 (2.1 GHz).
 Slave processes are spawned after about 3 minutes and frames will start appearing in the temporary folder (in the same folder as the SRF file, sample_data/_GMT_WD_PERSPECTIVE_<random sequence>).
 When complete, the video is available in the working directory and the temporary folder is removed by default.
+The expected output is available at https://youtu.be/6TFj5HXp3MU
 ```shell
 gmsimviz sample_data/fault.srf -a --crude -n7 --title "Sample Animation" --dpi 120 --downscale 1 -x sample_data/xyts.e3d --liquefaction-s sample_data/liquefaction_s.hdf5 --liquefaction-p sample_data/liquefaction_p.hdf5 --landslide-s sample_data/landslide_s.hdf5 --landslide-p sample_data/landslide_p.hdf5 --paths sample_data/transport
 ```